frenzi37i/BodePlot-Rigol/README.md

 * Connect DUT's output to scope CH2.
 * SET SCOPE ADDRESS AND SIGNAL GENERATOR SERIAL PORT into BodePlot.py script before starting it.
 * On windows, Feeltech Signal generator COM port can be founded under 'Device Manager->COM Ports'
-* Be sure to have all the needed python packages (if not, install them with pip or anaconda)
+* Be sure to have all the needed python packages (if not, install them with pip)

 ### To find your scope address
 While scope is connected with usb cable to the PC, run this script: